cloudmesh-community/book/chapters/iaas/watson/watson.md

+# IBM Watson

-# What is IBM Watson and why is it important?
+## What is IBM Watson and why is it important?

 In past years we traditionally typed our questions into a query based search engine and it would return relevant content.
 As we start interacting with our devices more in conversation through natural language processing, we need an answer to a question - not a list of relevant information.
 We need the power of question answering (QA) technology.